 Although the magnitude of any change is important, regions which have a larger signal of change relative to the background variations will potentially face greater risks than other regions, as they will see unusual or novel climate conditions more quickly (Frame et al., 2017).
 As in Figure 1.14, the signal of temperature change is often smaller in tropical countries, but their lower amplitude of variability means they may experience the effects of climate change earlier than the mid-latitudes.
-In addition, these tropical countries are often amongst the most exposed, due to large populations (Lehner and Stocker, 2015), and often more vulnerable (Harrington et al., 2016; Harrington and Otto, 2018; Russo et al., 2019); both of these factors increase the risk from climate-related impacts (Cross Chapter Box 1.3).
+In addition, these tropical countries are often among the most exposed, due to large populations (Lehner and Stocker, 2015), and often more vulnerable (Harrington et al., 2016; Harrington and Otto, 2018; Russo et al., 2019).
+Both of these factors increase the risk from climate-related impacts (Cross-Chapter Box 1.3).
 The rate of change is also important for many hazards (e.g., Loarie et al., 2009).
-Providing more information about changes and variations on regional scales, and the associated attribution to particular causes (see Cross-Working Group Box: Attribution), is therefore important for adaptation planning.
+Providing more information about changes and variations on regional scales, and the associated attribution to particular causes (Cross-Working Group Box: Attribution), is therefore important for adaptation planning.

 [START FIGURE 1.14 HERE]

 The observed emergence of changes in temperature.
-Top left: the total change in temperature estimated for 2020 relative to 1850–1900 (following Hawkins et al. 2020), showing the largest warming in the Arctic.
+Top left: the total change in temperature estimated for 2020 relative to 1850–1900 (following Hawkins et al., 2020), showing the largest warming in the Arctic.
 Top right: the amplitude of estimated year-to-year variations in temperature.
 Middle left: the ratio of the observed total change in temperature and the amplitude of temperature variability (the ‘signal-to-noise (S/N) ratio’), showing that the warming is most apparent in the tropical regions (also see FAQ1.2).
 Middle right: the global warming level at which the change in local temperature becomes larger than the local year-to-year variability.
 The bottom panels show time series of observed annual mean surface air temperatures over land in various example regions, as indicated as boxes in the top left panel.
 The 1 and 2 standard deviations of estimated year-to-year variations for that region are shown by the pink shaded bands.
 Observed temperature data from Berkeley Earth (Rohde and Hausfather, 2020).
 Further details on data sources and processing are available in the chapter data table (Table 1.SM.1).

 [END FIGURE 1.14 HERE]

-Sources of uncertainty in climate simulations
+Sources of Uncertainty in Climate Simulations

 When evaluating and analysing simulations of the physical climate system, several different sources of uncertainty need to be considered (e.g., Hawkins and Sutton, 2009; Lehner et al., 2020).
-Broadly, these sources are: uncertainties in radiative forcings (both those observed in the past and those projected for the future); uncertainty in the climate response to particular radiative forcings; internal and natural variations of the climate system (which may be somewhat predictable) and interactions among these sources of uncertainty.
+Broadly, these sources are: uncertainties in radiative forcings (both those observed in the past and those projected for the future); uncertainty in the climate response to particular radiative forcings; internal and natural variations of the climate system (which may be somewhat predictable); and interactions among these sources of uncertainty.

-Ensembles of climate simulations (see Section 1.5.4.2), such as those produced as part of the sixth phase of the Coupled Model Intercomparison Project (CMIP6), can be used to explore these different sources of uncertainty and estimate their magnitude.
-Relevant experiments with climate models include both historical simulations constrained by past radiative forcings and projections of future climate which are constrained by specified drivers, such as GHG concentrations, emissions, or radiative forcings.
+Ensembles of climate simulations (Section 1.5.4.2), such as those produced as part of the sixth phase of the Coupled Model Intercomparison Project (CMIP6), can be used to explore these different sources of uncertainty and estimate their magnitude.
+Relevant experiments with climate models include both historical simulations constrained by past radiative forcings, and projections of future climate which are constrained by specified drivers, such as GHG concentrations, emissions, or radiative forcings.
 (The term ‘prediction’ is usually reserved for estimates of the future climate state which are also constrained by the observed initial conditions of the climate system, analogous to a weather forecast.)

-Sources of uncertainty
+Sources of Uncertainty

 Radiative forcing uncertainty